StackVista/stackstate-docs/develop/developer-guides/custom-functions/check-functions.md

   * **Script** - The groovy script run by the function.
 Returns a [result](#result).
   * **Identifier** - Optional.
 A unique identifier \(URN\) for the event handler function.
 For details, see [identifiers](/configure/identifiers.md#about-identifiers-in-stackstate).
 4. Click **CREATE** to save the check function.
-  * The new check function will be listed on the **Check Functions** page and available in the **Add check** drop-down when you [add a health check](../../../use/health-state-and-event-notifications/add-a-health-check.md#add-a-health-check-to-an-element).
   * The check function will be listed in the StackState UI page **Settings** &gt; **Functions** &gt; **Check Functions**.
 It can be exported from here to add to a template and include in a custom StackPack.
+  * If return type `Health state` was selected, the new check function will be available in the **Add check** drop-down when you [add a health check](../../../use/health-state-and-event-notifications/add-a-health-check.md#add-a-health-check-to-an-element).

 ![Add a custom check function](/.gitbook/assets/add-check-function.png)